DOING SOMETHING ABOUT YOUR LIFE

 respecting oneself, accepting oneself, and treating oneself

-well, and which in large measure arises
+well, and which in large measure arisesfrom being loved,

-respected, and accepted by others an
+respected, and accepted by others and from creating good

 outcomes for oneself)